Upward Sports

 Upward Sports is a non-profit 501(c)(3) organization with the mission of "promoting the discovery of Jesus through sports".
 Upward Sports partners with churches in the US and Canada to bring youth sports ministry in their local communities.
 Upwards Sports was founded in 1995 by Caz McCaslin.

 Structure

-There are over 2,800 Upward Sports programs across the US serving hundreds of thousands of young athletes playing recreational basketball, soccer, cheerleading, flag football, and volleyball.
-Upward Sports equips local churches that represent various evangelical denominations with training, playbooks, sports apparel, ministry resources, and online player registration systems to run their own leagues.
+Over 2,800 Upward Sports programs across the US serve hundreds of thousands of young athletes playing recreational basketball, baseball, softball, soccer, cheerleading, flag football, pickleball, and volleyball.
+Upward Sports equips local churches representing various evangelical denominations with training, playbooks, sports apparel, ministry resources, and online player registration systems to run their leagues.

-The main Upward complex is located in Spartanburg, South Carolina and is separated into three buildings.
-The corporate offices, the distribution/warehouse, and the star center, which is a sports complex containing six basketball courts, four grass fields, and two turf fields.
+The main Upward offices are in Spartanburg, South Carolina.